ramonricca/mixtape/README.md

 > ./convert/readxml_measure.pl sampleXML/odetojoy.xml > ode.txt
 ```

 Then upload the ode.txt file to mixtape with your serial terminal.
-Please see the file "mixtape_instructions.pdf" for more information.
+Please see the file "manual/mixtape_instructions.pdf" for more information.